Mark-Hopkins-at-Williams/testperanto/experiment_pipeline/README.md

 ## Training Pipeline

 **Repo Description:** this repository enables one to run various *experiments*.
 An *experiment* typically consists of training multiple neural machine translation models on testperanto generated artificial language.
 At a high level there are 4 (distinct) steps: data generation, data splitting, training, and analysis of results.
-Below is a high level workflow, and under that there are more specific instructions for each step.
+Below is a high level workflow, under that there are more specific instructions for each step, and at the bottom are extra setup instructions.

 **High Level Workflow:**
 The data_generator.py file enables you to generate raw testperanto data.
 Then, data_splitter.py enables you to take generated data and compile them into datasets ready to be trained on.
 You can instantiate any number of models to train on various datasets in trainer.py, and finally you can analyze the results in analysis.ipynb.
 I'll now go through each of these: